 Immigrants often lack access to contraception due to linguistic barriers and issues with documentation.
 A 2005-2006 study in California found that Spanish-speaking females aged eighteen and younger have a harder time accessing EC from pharmacies than their English-speaking counterparts.
-Customers must present identification to purchase it, which may create a barrier for immigrants who lack government-issued identification.
+Customers must present identification to purchase EC, which may create a barrier for immigrants who lack government-issued identification.
 Undocumented individuals often face particularly arduous barriers to contraceptive access.
-In 2016, the American Civil Liberties Union (ACLU) filed a lawsuit against the HHS over the allocation of federal funds to religiously affiliated organizations that deny access to abortion and
+In 2016, the American Civil Liberties Union (ACLU) filed a lawsuit against the HHS over the allocation of federal funds to religiously affiliated organizations that deny access to abortion and contraception to unaccompanied, immigrant minors placed in their care while they await their immigration detention hearings.